With funds short, African nations weigh green energy switch and fossil fuel cash

 Energy experts say a global move away from fossil fuels to prevent deadly climate change impacts is inevitable, but how it is done — and who benefits — will be key.

-“We won’t allow (government) to blindly walk into this commitment” to move away from coal, said Pamla of South Africa’s COSATU trade union federation, noting livelihoods of coal-dependent communities needed to be protected.
+"We won't allow (the government) to blindly walk into this commitment" to move away from coal, said Pamla of South Africa's COSATU trade union federation, noting livelihoods of coal-dependent communities needed to be protected.

 To make the transition happen quickly, will take "real funding, not just a commitment to funding" Pamla said.